Cardamine diphylla

-Cardamine diphylla (broadleaf toothwort, crinkle root, crinkle-root, crinkleroot, pepper root, twin-leaved toothwort, twoleaf toothwort, toothwort) is a plant native to North America.

-Cardamine diphylla is a spring woodland plant that is found in most of eastern North America.
+Cardamine diphylla (broadleaf toothwort, crinkle root, crinkle-root, crinkleroot, pepper root, twin-leaved toothwort, twoleaf toothwort, toothwort) is a flowering plant in the family Brassicaceae.
+It is a spring flowering woodland plant that is native to eastern North America.

 Description

 A member of the mustard family, it is typified by a four petal flower which blooms in a cluster on a single stalk above a single pair of toothed stem leaves each divided into three broad leaflets.
 After flowering, narrow seedpods appear just below the flower cluster.
 It grows approximately 30 cm (12 in) tall.

+Taxonomy

+Cardamine diphylla was first described as Dentaria diphylla by the French botanist André Michaux in 1803.
+The American botanist Alphonso Wood placed Dentaria diphylla Michx. in genus Cardamine in 1870.
+The name Cardamine diphylla (Michx.)
+Alph.Wood is widely used today.

+Cardamine diphylla is a member of the Cardamine concatenata alliance, a monophyletic group of eastern North American species that includes Cardamine angustata, Cardamine concatenata, Cardamine diphylla, Cardamine dissecta, Cardamine incisa, and Cardamine maxima.
+All members of the alliance were previously placed in genus Dentaria Tourn. ex L., which is now considered to be a synonym for Cardamine L.

-Distribution
+Distribution and habitat

+Cardamine diphylla is native to eastern North America.
+Its wide range extends north to Québec and Nova Scotia, south to Georgia and Alabama, and west to Wisconsin.
+It is known to occur in the following provinces and states: